 (D) Sensory, perceptual, motor and/or physical abilities.

-(4) Early Intervention: For an infant or toddler to be eligible for Early Intervention services as an infant or toddler with a traumatic brain injury, the eligibility team must determine that:
+(4) Eligibility Determination: For a child to be eligible for Early Intervention, Early Childhood or School Age Special Education services as a child with a traumatic brain injury, the eligibility team must determine that:

-(a) The infant or toddler has a traumatic brain injury as defined in this rule; and
+(a) The child has a traumatic brain injury as defined in this rule; and

-(b) The infant or toddler is eligible for Early Intervention services in accordance with OAR 581-015-2780.
+(b) The child is eligible for services in accordance with Early Intervention (OAR 581-015-2780), Early Childhood special education (OAR 581-015-2795), or School Age special education (OAR 581-015-2120).

-(5) Early Intervention: Students with brain injuries that are congenital or degenerative, or brain injuries induced by birth trauma, are not eligible under the category of traumatic brain injury but may be eligible under a different category.